SheetJS/docs.sheetjs.com/docz/docs/index.md

 ## Simple Examples

 The code editors are live -- feel free to edit!
-Due to technical limitations, they showcase ReactJS patterns.
-Other parts of the documentation will cover more common use cases including plain JavaScript.
+They use ReactJS components and run entirely in the web browser.

 ### Export an HTML Table to Excel XLSX